YatinShah/n8n-ollama/readme.md

          LANGSMITH_TRACING=true
          LANGSMITH_API_KEY # Create a new one or use one from the local.env file.
          LANGSMITH_PROJECT #its optional but get it from langsmith login y..72@hot...

+The repo also contains code for small language model generation and hosting it. put pdf files under input_pdfs folder, and run the run_training.sh file. the apis can be then accessed at http://localhost:8000/docs